gazebosim/sdf_tutorials/composition/proposal.md

   public: InterfacePose(Pose3d pose, std::string relative_to);
 };

-struct sdf::NestedInclude {
+// This can be used in both //model elements as well as /world. struct sdf::NestedInclude {
   /// Provides the URI as specified in `//include/uri`.
 This may or may not end
   /// with a file extension if it refers to a model directory.